![]() |

 The Philadelphia Centennial Exhibition of 1876 fostered a renewed interest in the Colonial period that first manifested itself earlier in the century when a select few began collecting American antiques from a "bygone era."
 Victorians celebrated what they regarded as the most important design attributes of Colonial furniture and other objects, including simplicity, restrained elegance, and hand craftsmanship.
 In the late nineteenth century, the term "Colonial" denoted anything pre-industrial or made prior to 1830.

 By the 1880s, furniture manufacturers were freely adapting the styles of the eighteenth century, including William & Mary, Queen Anne, and Chippendale, as well as early nineteenth-century styles such as Hepplewhite, Sheraton, and Empire.
-Occasionally Colonial prototypes were accurately copied, but prior to the 1920s, most Colonial Revival furniture loosely imitated eighteenth- and early nineteenth-century models.
-Some furniture makers eclectically combined in a single piece elements from two or three Colonial and Federal styles; still others merged Colonial styles with distinctly Victorian forms.
+Occasionally, Colonial prototypes were accurately copied, but prior to the 1920s, most Colonial Revival furniture loosely imitated eighteenth- and early nineteenth-century models.
+Some manufacturers eclectically combined in a single piece elements from both Colonial and Federal furniture; still others merged Colonial styles with distinctly Victorian forms.

 Armchair